hecerinc/Notes-On/finanzas/chap6.md

 #### Affinity cards

 "Credit cards with a cause".
 Sponsored by some organization or nonprofit like the Special Olympics or the American Wildlife Fund.
 They obtain a percentage of buys at the expense of higher interest rates for the consumer.
-SEome people view this as "painless philantropy" but some prefer normal cards and then writing a check.
+Some people view this as "painless philantropy" but some prefer normal cards and then writing a check.

 ![You can do it now](img/credit_card_ycdin.png)